Why Warren Buffett Stock Picks are Watched Closely

 Apple has a billion active devices around the world.
 But people are upgrading less frequently, which means the company needs to find alternate sources of income.
 Apple has finally realized that new income would have to be driven by services, so they’ve poured money into music streaming, video streaming, and a mobile payments system.

 All three features add genuine value to the devices that Apple users already know and love.
 That’s what makes Apple a Warren Buffett tech stock; the fact that Apple is becoming a service provider.
-Since Buffet bought AAPL, shares have risen more than nine percent.
+Since Buffett bought AAPL, shares have risen more than nine percent.
 (Source: “Shares of Apple Have Soared 9% Since Warren Buffett Revealed His Stake,” Fortune, May 26, 2016.)

 2. International Business Machines Corp.
 (NYSE:IBM)